 DZIF-10c stock vials and vials with solvent for dilution (diluent) will be labelled by Boehringer Ingelheim.
 For potential shelf-life extensions after shipment of DZIF-10c and diluent to the trial sites, labels for re-labelling at the trial sites will be provided by Boehringer Ingelheim.

-Bags of DZIF-10c or normal sterile saline prepared for infusion as well as inhalation containers used for inhalation will be labelled by the local pharmacies according to national requirements.
+Bags of DZIF-10c or normal sterile saline prepared for infusion will be labelled by the local pharmacies according to national requirements.

 5.9.2.3.
 Shipment and Storage of Investigational Medicinal Product